paulinho-16/MEIC-TVVS/assignments/assignment3.md

 1. This method has only one parameter:
     - `strTime`: a string representing a given time

-1. For each parameter we define the characteristics as:
+1. For each parameter, we define the characteristics as:
     - `strTime`: corresponds to a time representation, in the format `h:m:s`, where `h`, `m` and `s` are the hours, minutes, and seconds of that time duration, respectively

 1. The number of characteristics and parameters is not too large in this case, so we don't need to be defining testable combinations of features.